Edric-Matwiejew/QuOp_MPI/README.rst

 -------------------

-If you encounter a bug, please submit a report via github.
+If you encounter a bug, please submit a report via Github.
 If you would like to get in touch, email me at edric.matwiejew@research.uwa.edu.au.

 .. |Documentation_Status| image:: https://readthedocs.org/projects/quop-mpi/badge/?version=latest
    :target: https://quop-mpi.readthedocs.io/en/latest/?badge=latest